fastschema/website/src/index.md

 ---
 layout: home
-title: FastSchema - A Go web framework and Headless CMS
+title: FastSchema - All-in-One Backend as a Service
-titleTemplate: FastSchema - A Go web framework and Headless CMS
+titleTemplate: FastSchema - All-in-One Backend as a Service

 hero:
   name: "FastSchema"
-  text: "A Go web framework and Headless CMS"
+  text: "All-in-One Backend as a Service"
   tagline: Simplify your web development
   actions:
     - theme: brand